aleshaleksey/fansys23/skills.md

 - **Absorb**: Disimbue an enchantment and absorb the energy as MP dice.
   - If the item is a single use item and the roll fails by 5 or more, the item is destroyed in the process.
 On success the enchantment is disimbued and you replenish a number of MP dice equal to the number used to create the effect.
 Excess dice are added as temporary dice.
 If the resulting total dice is more than 3/2 times your maximum, two things happen:
     1. All your [MP] and [SP] dice are expended, your [HP] drops to zero.
 You are considered dying.
-    2. All OTHER entities suffer the consequence as from a "catastrophic cascade" (see "disimbue").
+    2. All OTHER entities suffer the consequence as from a "catastrophic cascade" (see "disimbue" above).
 - **Use magic device**: A character not proficient with a magical device can attempt to use it (this is a full round action unless it is normally longer).
 A roll is needed for each of:
   - Equip item.
   - Activate function or cast spell from item (-5 to threshold).